 Baptists, like other Christian traditions, affirm that the Holy Spirit is fully God and one of the members of the Trinity.
-This is not in itself particularly Baptist, but a view held by the majority of the major Christians denominations.
+This is not in itself, particularly Baptist, but a view held by the majority of the major Christian denominations.

 |The Second London Baptist Confession (1689)||“In this divine and infinite Being there are three subsistences, the Father, the Word or Son, and Holy Spirit… all infinite, without beginning, therefore but one God, who is not to be divided in nature and being, but distinguished by several peculiar relative properties and personal relations…”|

 |The New Hampshire Confession (1833)||“Inn the unity of the Godhead there are three persons, the Father, the Son, and the Holy Ghost; equal in every divine perfection and executing distinct but harmonious offices in|